-A plot determines proper behavior while $D_s < D$.
+A plot determines proper behaviour while D_s < D (see Figure 2 for definitions).
 The problem evolves as the DE-STAR laser spot size becomes larger than the reflector and the resultant propellant force decreases.
 We will consider the case of a DE-STAR 4 which nominally has 70 GW of laser power for a 470 N drive assuming near perfect reflection.
 Below we de-rate this to 50 GW or 333 N of thrust.
+See Figure 3.

-Figure 3.
-Speed versus time using the inverted equation for time (7), for both a $m_0 = 1$ and 100 kg spacecraft+sail, $P_0 = 50$ GW (DE-STAR 4) with $\varepsilon_r = 1$.
+Fig. 3 Speed versus time using the inverted equation for time (7), for both a $m_0 = 1$ and 100 kg spacecraft+sail, $P_0 = 50$ GW (DE-STAR 4) with $\varepsilon_r = 1$.
 The speed assumes the reflector is large enough to accommodate the beam divergence but the beam fraction refers to a 30 m diameter sail.
-The 100 mg case assumes a 10 micron thick sail that has a mass of 9 kg while the 1 kg case assume a 1 micron thick sail that has a mass of spacecraft begins to display relativistic effects as is readily seen.
+The 100 mg case assumes a 10 micron thick sail that has a mass of 9 kg while the 1 kg case assume a 1 micron thick sail that has a mass of about 1 kg.
+As the speed increases, the spacecraft begins to display relativistic effects as is readily seen.
 The 1 kg system achieves about 5%c in about 10 hours while the 100 kg system achieves about 0.6%c in about 6 days again both with a 30 m sail.